 - Dungeons & Dragons (3.5) had an arcane/psionic prestige class called Mind Bender, which allowed characters to eventually gain mind controlled thralls (usually B.D.Bs to balance out the weaknesses of said spellcaster).

-- Vilitch the Curseling, from Warhammer has been magically attached to and overtaken the will of his hulking warrior twin Thomin, who acts as this for him.
+- Vilitch the Curseling has been magically attached to and overtaken the will of his hulking warrior twin Thomin, who acts as this for him.

-- The premise of Crash Mind Over Mutant.
+- The premise of both Crash of the Titans and its sequel Crash: Mind Over Mutant.

 - Used by Abe in the Oddworld series through the power of Possession.

 - Messiah, revolving around possessing people, naturally features these.
 Especially since the high-tech dictatorship you're taking down has plenty of genetically engineered super-strong brutes running around to do the dumb labor.

 - The somewhat obscure robotic third-person shooter Metal Arms: Glitch in the System has Mighty Glacier Giant Mook "Titan" enemies who are common targets for Glitch's Control Tether — they're considerably more sturdy than Glitch or most of the enemies faced in the game, and great for plowing through enemy squads, at least while they're free of Subsystem Damage.

 - Alchemist in Dota 2 has one of these in the form of an ogre which he rides on.
 Unlike most examples, the two are actually buddies and Alchemist simply calls the shots for them due to the ogre being Dumb Muscle.